Understanding Chain-of-Thought in LLMs through Information Theory: Operationalising Our Framework

 \subsection{An information-theoretic perspective}

-To make the concept of unidentifiability practical in the context of CoT generations, we begin by introducing the fundamental assumption.
-The core assumption in our approach is that each correctly executed CoT reasoning step should contribute meaningful and relevant information that aids in predicting the correct final output, denoted as $\finaloutput$.
-If we encounter a step after which the amount of information regarding $\finaloutput$ stops increasing, then we can take this as an indication of an incorrectly executed task.
-We concretise this assumption using using our notation from the previous section:
+To apply unidentifiability in CoT generations, we introduce a fundamental assumption: each correct CoT step should provide meaningful information aiding the prediction of \( \finaloutput \).
+If a step ceases to increase information about \( \finaloutput \), it indicates an incorrect execution.
+We formalize this assumption using our notation from the previous section:

 \begin{assumption}[Bayesian network] Let $\lambda \neq \lambda'$ be two operations with primitive decompositions: